Digital Outcomes Matter

 - Lack of familiarity with Leading Technical Solutions

-Establishing the right strategy, culture and engaging the right talent is a critical success factor.
+Establishing the right strategy and culture and engaging the right talent is a critical success factor.
 Hiring a team of transformation leaders familiar with digital design, change management, and technical architecture is essential.

 The fact remains that only digital companies will thrive over the next decade – the rest will experience near-certain decline or irrelevancy.
-The past two years have been exceedingly difficult for organizations, especially C-suite leaders.
-Transformation attempts might have felt like changing the tires while driving over pot-holes at 100 mph backward while wearing a mask.
-Covid-19 obviously remains a significant concern while the pressure to accelerate transformation has not relented.
+The past three years have been exceedingly difficult for analog organizations, especially C-suite leaders in those organizations.
+Transformation attempts felt like changing the tires while driving over pot-holes at 100 mph (while wearing a mask).
+Concerns over COVID-19 may have significantly faded; however, concerns about digital acceleration and the need to transform have only grown.

-Any quest for digital maturity needs to have operational and financial performance as the primary objectives.
+Any quest for digital maturity needs operational and financial performance as the primary objectives.
 Combining customer experience, new product and service initiatives, and operational data management achieves the best results.

 - Assess your organization’s digital maturity